Elawyers Elawyers

 Finally, the complex series of cross-agreements involving Bankers, American Fletcher, General Dynamics, Hoy, and petitioner in 1968 belies petitioner's argument that the United Equity debt was worthless prior to 1969.
 The transactions centered around an attempt by Bankers to realize on certain ICL surplus deposit agreements.
 These surplus deposit agreements were not part of the United Equity collateral.
 However, they appear to have been integrally related to the value1981 U.S. Tax Ct.
 LEXIS 59">*95 of ICL and, therefore, the ICL stock, and the parties apparently still believed in 1968 that a substantial amount could be salvaged from the collective collateral securing the indebtednesses of United Equity and Hoy and Holliday.

 1981 U.S. Tax Ct.
-LEXIS 59">*96
+LEXIS 59">*96 Decision will be entered under Rule 155.

-1. Unless otherwise indicated, all section references are to the Internal Revenue Code of 1954 as amended and in effect for the taxable years in issue.↩
+• 1.
+Unless otherwise indicated, all section references are to the Internal Revenue Code of 1954 as amended and in effect for the taxable years in issue.

-4. During the years in issue,
+• 4.
+During the years in issue, sec.
+166 provided in pertinent part as follows:

-(a) General Rule. -- (1) Wholly worthless debts. -- There shall be allowed as a deduction any debt which becomes worthless within the taxable year.
 (2) Partially worthless debts. -- When satisfied that a debt is recoverable only in part, the Secretary or his delegate may allow such debt, in an amount not in excess of the part charged off within the taxable year, as a deduction.

 (b) Amount of Deduction. -- For purposes of subsection (a), the basis for determining the amount of the deduction for any bad debt shall be the adjusted basis provided in section 1011 for determining the loss from the sale or other disposition of property.